api-platform/core/README.md

 you want to use a custom cache backend such as Redis, Memcache or MongoDB, register a Doctrine Cache provider as a service and set the `cache` config key to the id of the custom service you created.

+A built-in cache warmer will be automatically executed every time you clear or warmup the cache if a cache service is configured.

 ### Using a custom `Resource` class

 TODO